ssfsx17/ffpnp/Combat.md

 There are many damaging and status-inflicting abilities that state that they do magical damage.
 For these, the magical counterparts of the statistics are used: Magic Accuracy, Magic Evasion, and Magic Defense.

-Multi-Target Attacks: The attacker only rolls once.
+**Multi-Target Attacks**: The attacker only rolls once per effect.
 Then, the accuracy result is compared to the evasion of each of the targets separately.

-Healing & Harming in One Action: This is possible in specific circumstances.
+**Healing & Harming in One Action**: This is possible in specific circumstances.
 For example, casting Cure on the whole party, but one of the party members has the Zombie status.
 In such a case, the actor is considered to be doing a Magical Attack against everyone whom their action would harm.

-Single/Multi: If something has both a single-target and multi-target option, then the multi-target option has half the effect and duration.
+**Single/Multi**: If something has both a single-target and multi-target option, then the multi-target option has half the effect and duration.

+#### Optional: Guaranteed Minimum Damage

+The GM may rule that damage can never be reduced below 10%, regardless of the target's Defense or Magic Defense.
+The GM may also rule that only monsters benefit from the guaranteed minimum damage, while Player-Characters do not.

 ### Defend

+The Defend action puts the combatant in a defending state until their next action.

-Incoming damage is halved, before Defense and Magic Defense are applied.
+While defending, incoming damage is halved, before Defense and Magic Defense are applied.
 Evasion and Magic Evasion are increased by 50.

 ### Charge